TalalWasim/IPCV-Applied_Bayesian_Methods/README.md

-# IPCV-Applied_Bayesian_Methods
+# Applied Bayesian Methods
-This repository contains the lab work completed during the Applied Bayesian Methods course at the Autonomous University of Madrid (UAM), which is part of the Erasmus Mundus Image Processing and Computer Vision Master's program (ipcv.eu).
+This repository contains the code for different projects done during the Applied Bayesian Methods course taken as part of second semester at Universidad Autónoma de Madrid (UAM) of the Erasmus Mundus Joint Masters Degree (EMJMD) scholarship program in Image Processing and Computer Vision [IPCV](http://ipcv.eu/)